Nickel allergy: Epidemiology

 Nickel allergy is the most common contact allergy in industrialized countries, affecting around 8% to 19% of adults and 8% to 10% of children.
 Women are affected 4–10 times as frequently as men.
+Nickel allergy is estimated to affect 4% of men and 16% of women worldwide.
+In southern European countries, nickel allergy is more common than in northern countries, 16% versus 10%.
+The results are similar in the USA.

 Regulation

 As nickel can be harmful to skin, its use in daily products must be regulated.
 A safety directive has been in place in Europe since 2004.
 Denmark in 1980, and then shortly after the European Union (EU), enacted legislation that limited the amount of free nickel in consumer products that come in contact with the skin.
 This resulted in significantly decreased rates of sensitization among Danish children 0 to 18 years of age from 24.8% to 9.2% between 1985 and 1998, with similar reductions in sensitization throughout the EU.